<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1968150386811065&amp;ev=PageView&amp;noscript=1">

 When an overseas company wants to establish a presence in another state, they sometimes use a branch to do so.
 The branch is seen as a part of the overseas company and is not seen as a separate legal entity.

 In order to incorporate a branch in Ireland, a certified/notarized copy of the company’s certificate of incorporation and a certified/notarized copy of the Memorandum and Articles of Association are required.
-A branch is required to have an authorised person appointed to accept legal service and a registered address in Ireland.
+A branch is required to have an authorised person appointed to accept legal services and a registered address in Ireland.

 Difference in Taxes